ngs-doo/dsl-json/README.md

 ## Runtime analysis

-Java8 library has built-in runtime analysis support, so library can be used even without compile time databinding or it can just add additional runtime support alongside compile-time databinding (default behavior).
+Library has built-in runtime analysis support, so library can be used even without compile time databinding or it can just add additional runtime support alongside compile-time databinding (default behavior).
 Runtime analysis is required for some features such as generics which are not known at compile time.
 Runtime analysis works by lazy type resolution from registered converters, eg: